Transferring files securely is a pain in the ass, especially if you work in an

 medium between parties, someone who helped with communication, and I

-settled on the Avatar.
+settled on Nickelodeon's Avatar.

 However, given that that word can be ambiguous, I opted for Korra,